 Direct contact with the complainant about the complaint almost always results in disaster.

-Negotiations with the complainant to drop the complaint are almost always reported to the ODC and may result in a separate rule violation*. (*if the matter is being handled by the LSBA Attorney-Client Assistance Program, this is different)
+Negotiations with the complainant to drop the complaint are almost always reported to the ODC and may result in a separate rule violation*. (*if the matter is being handled by the LSBA Attorney-Client Assistance Program, this is different.)

 Even if the complainant notifies the ODC that he wishes to drop the complaint, it will not go away.
 The ODC is obligated to investigate fully, with or without the ultimate cooperation of the complainant.